wiggitywhitney/mcp-commit-story/fictional-user-story.md

 ## Related Entries
 - Daily entries: 2025-05-12 through 2025-05-18
 - Key commits: d2f4a1b, 7f3b9e2, 3a8c5d1, 9b6e4f8
-Sarah feels energized reading this.
+Bonnie feels energized reading this.
 "I haven't felt this clear about my work in years.
 Look at everything I accomplished!
 And I love how it captured that decision about JSONB - future me will thank me for documenting that reasoning."

 One Month Later

-Sarah's manager asks her to write a post for the engineering blog about the merchant onboarding project.
+Bonnie's manager asks her to write a post for the engineering blog about the merchant onboarding project.
 She runs: mcp-journal blogify journal/daily/2025-05-*.md

 # Building Global Merchant Onboarding: A Month-Long Journey